mesosphere/kudo-spark-operator/kudo-operator/docs/latest/submission.md

 ![](./resources/img/spark-ui-2.png)

-Spark UI provides a valuable insights into various aspects of an application, but it's main drawback is that it's only available for the duration of the application.
-If you want to be able to explore an application's UI after it's finished, please consider setting up the [Spark History Server](./history-server.md).
+Spark UI provides valuable insights into various aspects of an application, but its main drawback is that it's only available for the duration of the application.
+If you want to be able to explore an application's UI after it's finished, consider setting up the [Spark History Server](./history-server.md).

 You also might want to consider setting up a complete monitoring solution to be able to visualize and analyze your Spark cluster performance using real-time metrics and dashboards.
 To do so, please refer to the [Monitoring](monitoring.md) section of the documentation.